 For a broader choice of accommodation at a higher level, Thailand has the edge when it comes to hotels and hostels.

-However, for luxury on a budget, head to Cambodia where there are a few fabulous resorts with suites at reasonable prices.
+However, to save money on luxury hotels, head to Cambodia where there are a few fabulous resorts with suites at reasonable prices.

 Dangers and Annoyances